Qengineering/YoloV4-ncnn-Raspberry-Pi-4/README.md

 Special made for a bare Raspberry Pi see [Q-engineering deep learning examples](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html) <br/>
 ## Dependencies.
 To run the application, you have to:
 - A raspberry Pi 4 with a 32 or 64-bit operating system.
-It can be the Raspberry 64-bit OS, or Ubuntu 18.04 / 20.04. [install 64-bit OS](https://qengineering.eu/install-raspberry-64-os.html) <br/>
+It can be the Raspberry 64-bit OS, or Ubuntu 18.04 / 20.04.
+[Install 64-bit OS](https://qengineering.eu/install-raspberry-64-os.html) <br/>
 - The Tencent ncnn framework installed.
 [Install ncnn](https://qengineering.eu/install-ncnn-on-raspberry-pi-4.html) <br/>
 - OpenCV 64 bit installed.
 [Install OpenCV 4.3](https://qengineering.eu/install-opencv-4.3-on-raspberry-64-os.html) <br/>
 - Code::Blocks installed.